Accueil » Tips » Lacto-fermentation: 4 lacto-fermented foods to get started

 Sauerkraut is rich in probiotics

-Sauerkraut is one of the most commonly consumed lacto-fermented foods!
+Sauerkraut is one of the most widely consumed lacto-fermented foods!
 It is made from cabbage to which a brine (a mixture of water and salt) is added.
-Rich in probiotics and vitamin C, it contributes to the proper functioning of the immune system.
-It is said to have helped Captain Cook’s crews prevent scurvy.
+Rich in probiotics and in vitamin C, it contributes to the proper functioning of the immune system.
+It is said to have helped Captain Cook’s crews fend off scurvy.

-How to eat it : sauerkraut is available raw or cooked.
+How to eat it: you can find sauerkraut raw or cooked.
 To make your own sauerkraut, cabbage is fermented with brine in a sauerkraut crock.
 It can be paired with fish (haddock, salmon) and shellfish to make a seafood sauerkraut or enjoyed in a salad.

 2. Kefir